DIVYA-KUMARI12/lung-cancer-detection/README.md

 python app.py

-Test API:
+Test API (Local Only)

-Open Postman or curl and hit http://127.0.0.1:5000/predict with an image file.
+To test the API locally, you can use Postman or curl: curl -X POST http://127.0.0.1:5000/predict -F "image=@sample_image.jpg"
+Note: The API currently runs only on a local environment.
+Deployment to cloud platforms (Heroku, AWS, GCP) is planned for future updates.